lbain/lucybain/source/blog/2015/10-20-css-flexbox-in-action.md

 }
 ```

 So we’re left with quite a good [base](http://localhost:4567/blog/2015/pr-header/author-branches-status-basic-flexible) of what we want.
-However, you’ll noice that if you start to shrink the screen too much the author gets complete hidden.
+However, you’ll notice that if you start to shrink the screen too much the author gets complete hidden.
 We need a better way to keep the author at least somewhat visible, and actually we want to shrink the author slower than the branches (something like: for every 5px the branches shrink the author only shrinks 1px).

 Well, keeping the author always somewhat visible is easy enough: we can just chuck a `min-width: 5em` on there so we don't accidentally hide the author completely.
 But now the branch details section doesn’t flex at all.
 WHY NOT???
 Since the branches can flex down to nothing we’ll give the branch details a `min-width: 0`.
 (In real life the PRH has the same min-width as the page and won’t be able to shrink down to completely hide the branch details.
 For this post I’m not going to worry about the page shrinking too small.)